MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-criteria-filters.md

 |-----------------------|-----------------------|
 |`%myvendors`|Vendors in the **My Vendors** on your Role Centre. |

-## <a name="see-related-microsoft-trainingtrainingmodulessearch-filter-sort-data-dynamics--business-central" />See related [Microsoft training](/training/modules/search-filter-sort-data-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulessearch-filter-sort-data-dynamics-365-business-central" />See related [Microsoft training](/training/modules/search-filter-sort-data-dynamics-365-business-central/)

 ## <a name="see-also" />See also